Officer who shot black teen sentenced to nearly 7 years

 Van Dyke's relatives tried to defend and humanize him, saying he's a good father and not racist.

-In asking for a long sentence, Hunter added: "Why should this person who ended my life forever ... who has never asked for forgiveness ... be free when I am dead for forever?"

-Van Dyke's wife said her life has been "a nightmare" since her husband was charged.
-She said she was denied a job and her daughter was not accepted into a dance group because of their last name.

-If Van Dyke goes to prison, she said, her biggest fear is that "somebody will kill my husband for something he did as a police officer, something he was trained to do."
+His wife said her biggest fear was that somebody would kill her husband in prison "for something he did as a police officer, something he was trained to do."

 She looked up over her shoulder and addressed the judge directly: "His life is over.
 Please, please.
 He has paid the price already ...
 I beg for the least amount of time."